 Above: On December 15, 2007 the M/V Algonorth punctured a fuel tank while departing the Midwest Marine Terminal in Toledo, OH.
 Approximately 3400 gallons of diesel fuel was spilled into the Maumee River.
 Photos courtesy US Coast Guard MSU Toledo.

-The goal of this project is to develop a framework to systematically improve and update geospatially enabled geographic response plans, also known as protection strategies, to support the mission of the Western Lake Erie Area Committee.
+The goal of this project was to develop a framework to systematically improve and update geospatially enabled geographic response plans, also known as protection strategies, to support the mission of the Western Lake Erie Area Committee.
 The flexibility of geographic information systems makes it practical for the Area Committee planners and interested agencies to develop multiple versions of a protection strategy and associated maps for sensitive areas along the Lake Erie shoreline based on, for instance, seasonal conditions or prevailing wind direction and strength.
 Geospatial technologies can simplify the task of maintaining and updating the protection strategy data and documents as well as making them easily available to responders and planners via digital or paper publishing and distribution methods.

 Map of the Western Lake Erie Area Committee’s area of responsibility and existing protection strategy locations.